jacknugent/me/posts/how_to_organize_your_life.md

 To put it another way, we are not Neighbors, but Tenants.
 Instead of people living next door to other people, we are people occupying land from a landlord.

 So on the surface, hallway decorations are no big deal.
 But taking it apart, it's kind of a miracle.
-Decorating an apartment hallway is a radical reimaging of the built environment, overcoming legal, physical, and cultural hurdles to do so.
+Decorating an apartment hallway is a small but radical reimaging of the built environment, overcoming legal, physical, and cultural hurdles to do so.

 So how did we do it?
-We organized.
+In short, we organized.

+But to explain how six neighbors organized on a single floor, we have to look at how millions organized on a single island.

 ## Step 2: Organize Puerto Rico

+In November 2024, Congresswoman Alexandria Ocasio-Cortez

 ## Step 3: Organize Your Workplace